42 Telco features configuration #

 There are four top features:

-Get greater predictability — ensure critical business processes complete in time, every time and deliver high-quality service, even under heavy system loads.
+- Deterministic execution: - Get greater predictability — ensure critical business processes complete in time, every time and deliver high-quality service, even under heavy system loads.
 By shielding key system resources for high-priority processes, you can ensure greater predictability for time-sensitive applications.

-The low jitter built upon the highly deterministic technology helps to keep applications synchronized with the real world.
+- Low jitter: - The low jitter built upon the highly deterministic technology helps to keep applications synchronized with the real world.
 This helps services that need ongoing and repeated calculation.

-Priority inheritance refers to the ability of a lower priority process to assume a higher priority when there is a higher priority process that requires the lower priority process to finish before it can accomplish its task.
+- Priority inheritance: - Priority inheritance refers to the ability of a lower priority process to assume a higher priority when there is a higher priority process that requires the lower priority process to finish before it can accomplish its task.
 SUSE Linux Enterprise Real Time solves these priority inversion problems for mission-critical processes.

-Processes running in interrupt mode in a general-purpose operating system are not preemptible.
-With SUSE Linux Enterprise Real Time, these interrupts have been encapsulated by kernel threads, which are interruptible, and allow the hard and soft interrupts to be preempted by user-defined higher priority processes.
+- Thread interrupts: - Processes running in interrupt mode in a general-purpose operating system are not preemptible.
+With SUSE Linux Enterprise Real Time, these interrupts have been encapsulated by kernel threads, which are interruptible, and allow the hard and soft interrupts to be preempted by user-defined higher priority processes. - In our case, if you have installed a real-time image like - SUSE Linux Micro RT, kernel real time is already installed.
+From the SUSE Customer Center, you can download the real-time kernel image.

-34.2 Kernel arguments for low latency and high performance #
+42.2 Kernel arguments for low latency and high performance #

 The kernel arguments are important to be configured to enable the real-time kernel to work properly giving the best performance and low latency to run telco workloads.
 There are some important concepts to keep in mind when configuring the kernel arguments for this use case: